w3f/Grants-Program/applications/on-chain-cash.md

 While this is a robust and logical expansion of Bitins, probably the most lucrative route of further development lies within the future expansion of services on top of the token platform.
 While integration with existing DeFi systems is logical, there might be enough traction within the basic platform for the development of an own exchange/DeFi platform.

-The system itself as it seen by BSN has 4 subject types (actors):
+The system itself as it seen by BSN will have five functional modules:
-1. A user;
-2. A service provider;
-3. A stakeholder;
-4. A seller (POS owner).
-A service provider and a stakeholder can be the same person (in b2c model) as well as different persons (in b2b model), also there can be several independent stakeholders in a b2b model.
-The system will have five functional modules:
 1. Ink! smart contract, that executes all logic for cashflows and coupons operations;
 2. Centralized system management module for stakeholders (coupons generation, invalidation and financial management);
 3. Centralized system management module for service provider (commissions management and stats) with front-end service for new off-chain users: all-in-one service for wallet generation and immediate transaction with gas charged from service provider’s pool;